Lantern Festival to open at Racine Zoo Oct. 1

 Festival hours are 6 to 10 p.m.
 Sunday through Thursday (last entry at 9 p.m.), and 6 to 11 p.m.
 Friday and Saturday (last entry at 10 p.m.).
 The event will be closed Mondays, Oct.
 28-Dec.
 16; Thursday, Nov.
 28, and Monday through Wednesday, Dec.
 23-25.

-Advance tickets for the rain or shine event cost $20 for ages 16 and older, $15 for seniors 62 and older and $12 for ages 3-15.
+Advance tickets for the rain-or-shine event are $20 for ages 16 and older, $15 for seniors 62 and older and $12 for ages 3-15.
 Tickets cost $5 more at the door.
 There is no charge for ages 2 and younger.
 Season passes cost $50 for adults and seniors, and $30 for children.
 Group tickets are also available.
 For advance tickets, go to racinezoo.org/lantern-festival.

 Purchasing tickets for the Lantern Festival does not permit entry to Racine Zoo during the day.
 The animals at the zoo will not be visible during the Lantern Festival experience.